-For example, BerniePortal Applicant Tracking is an online applicant tracking feature that is used to attract applicants, manage candidates, and offer and onboard new hires to the company.
+For example, BerniePortal Applicant Tracking is an online applicant tracking feature that is used to recruit applicants, manage candidates, and offer and onboard new hires to the company.

-What to Look For in a Applicant Tracking System
+Applicant Tracking System Checklist: What to Look For in an ATS

 Look for a system that doesn’t require applicants to create a login to submit an application.
 This can deter quality applicants from applying to open positions—and slow down your time-to-hire.

 Integrating with job search websites such as Indeed empowers small and mid-sized employers to reach even more qualified candidates.
 For example, BerniePortal partnered with Indeed to enhance and optimize our recruiting so that when a hiring manager creates a job in the ATS, the posting is automatically available on Indeed via a direct integration.